 Baselines are really useful in many aspects of life and not only business.

-For example, check out a former Sargent Major explaining how to create a Baseline in order to catch when somebody is lying to you …
+For example, check out Dr. Phil’s explanation on how to create a Baseline in order to catch when somebody is lying to you …

 In Supply Chain, Demand Planning uses the Baseline which is generated from the Historical Sales of a product.
 Similarly to the Sargent Major case, the first thing to do is to ‘cleanse’ all the information we believe should not be included into the production of the Baseline.

 For a Demand Planner, the way to detect “Real or False truth reactions” like in Sargent’s case, will come from:

 - Outliers detected by the algorithm chosen to generate a Forecast.

 - All the additional information that could impact on Past Demand, such as: Events, Discounts, Competitor behaviour, New Launches, etc. Collected from, Commercial, Marketing, Finance and other departments.